Yajanth/Beast_Hunter/README.md

 # Text-Based Adventure Game - "Epic Quest"
 ## Overview
-"Epic Quest" is a simple text-based adventure game implemented in Bash scripting.
+"Beast Hunter" is a simple text-based adventure game implemented in Bash scripting.
 In this game, players select a starting class and embark on a quest to face mythical beasts.
 The game offers a basic example of character selection, combat mechanics, and random encounters.

 How to Play
 Run the Game:

 Ensure you have a Bash-compatible terminal or shell environment.
-Execute the script by running ./adventure_game.sh in the terminal.
+Execute the script by running ./eldenring.sh in the terminal.
 Character Selection:

 # Upon starting the game, you'll be prompted to select your starting class: